Vishruth-N/freewrite/spillitout/default.md

 It might make you a better partner and friend (communicating with letters is fun).
 It might help you be happier (on your down days, you write it all out and feel better).

-(Or it ends up being dumb and useless for you haha.
-Find out for yourself!)

 The app itself: